Thailand Travel Guide

 4. Get a massage from ex-prisoners in Chiang Mai

 I’m all about the Thai massages.
-Seriously, the only thing I retreat about my time in Thailand is NOT having more of them… and I had a lot.
+Seriously, the only thing I regret about my visit in Thailand is NOT having more of them… and I had a lot.
 One of the things they do in Chiang Mai to help to rehabilitate the female inmates of the prison is to teach them Thai Massage.
 Be sure to check them out while you are there.
 As told by the beauticians, “Massage therapy is one of the most relaxing and rejuvenating beauty therapies.

 5. Get a Sak Yant tattoo in Chiang Mai